Taster Day at Duchy College Stoke Climsland

 Everything you need to know about our taster day (FAQs)

 Please arrive at 9am and meet at Main Reception where registration will be open until 9.30am

 The rest of the day looks like this…

 3.30pm – 5.00pm – Your chance to explore the campus, find out about financial support & transport, meet the head of campus, quiz our teams and apply!

 Parents are encouraged to attend a talk by the Head of Campus at 3.15pm in Pastures Restaurant where you’ll have an opportunity to ask any questions about applying for courses, the support we offer, transport, accommodation, apprenticeships or anything else you would like to know.

 How do I get there?

 From the crossroads on the A388 – if coming from Callington turn right, if coming from Launceston turn left.
-Take the second road on the right signposted Agri Tech Building.
-If coming from Stoke Climsland village please take the third turning on the left.
+You will then need to take the fourth turning on the right signposted Main Reception.
+If you are coming from Stoke Climsland village this will be the first turning on the left.

-When you arrive please do not go to main reception.
-The meeting point is Pastures restaurant which is the building located on your left-hand side.
+When you arrive please go to main reception.
 Please park either outside this building or in the overflow carpark which is signposted.

 Do I need to bring food?